 Baptist Health South Florida

 With more than 1.5 million patient visits every year from the Florida Keys to Palm Beach county, Baptist Health demonstrates a commitment to clinical and service excellence.
-Patients and their families from around the world travel to South Florida for to receive expert care from the Baptist Health team.
+Patients and their families from around the world travel to South Florida to receive expert care from the Baptist Health team.
 With approximately 23,000 employees and more than 4,000 physicians in virtually all specialties – many with national and international reputations – Baptist Health is South Florida’s world-class healthcare organization.
 A culture of quality and dedication is instilled into every member of the Baptist Health family.

 - Pharm.D. degree from an ACPE accredited college of pharmacy